10 Best Spots to Photograph in Kyoto

 10. Bamboo Forest

-Bamboo Forest of Arashiyama is one of the most famous and iconic scenery in Japan.
+Bamboo Forest (竹林の小径) in Arashiyama is one of the most photographed places in Japan today.
 The view of the path through the bamboo grove is simply breathtaking.
-As it’s a top photography site in Kyoto for the past years, the Bamboo Forest tends to get extremely crowded during day, so if you wish to take pictures with the empty path, it’s better to hit the place before anybody else in early morning!
+As it’s a top photography site in Kyoto for the past years, the Bamboo Forest tends to get extremely crowded during day, so if you wish to take pictures with an empty path, it’s better to hit the place in early morning before the crowds!

 How did you enjoy the list??
 When you see photos of Kyoto on social media sites like Instagram and wonder where those amazing photos are taken, you will find most of them at these 10 photo spots in Kyoto!
 Also there are must-visit places for all first visitors to Kyoto, so make sure to add all of them on your travel itinerary in Kyoto!